 - a commitment to ensure foreign investors will be able to move capital relating to their investments freely, subject to appropriate safeguards.

 An ISDS tribunal cannot overturn domestic laws and regulations.
 The tribunal is limited to determining breaches of certain investment obligations.
-ISDS does not give foreign investors the right to enforce the entire FTA, including, for example, the intellectual property chapter.
+ISDS does not give foreign investors the right to enforce other provisions of the FTA, including, for example, the intellectual property chapter.

 Does Australia have ISDS provisions?

-There are also ISDS provisions in the Trans-Pacific Partnership (TPP) Agreement, Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TPP-11) and the Peru-Australia Free Trade Agreement (PAFTA), which are not yet in force.
+There are also ISDS provisions in the Peru-Australia Free Trade Agreement (PAFTA), which is yet to enter into force.

-Australia also has ISDS provisions in 20 Investment Protection and Promotion Agreements with Argentina, China, Czech Republic, Egypt, Hong Kong, Hungary, Indonesia, Laos, Lithuania, Mexico, Pakistan, Papua New Guinea, Peru, Philippines, Poland, Romania, Sri Lanka, Turkey, Uruguay and Vietnam.
+Australia also has ISDS provisions in 18 Investment Protection and Promotion Agreements (IPPAs) with Argentina, China, Czech Republic, Egypt, Hong Kong, Hungary, Indonesia, Laos, Lithuania, Pakistan, Papua New Guinea, Peru, Philippines, Poland, Romania, Sri Lanka, Turkey, and Uruguay.

 How is ISDS different from other forms of dispute resolution?